aliisaro/Dev/Week1/Reflection-journal/Week1.md

 # Week 1 Reflection

+### Peer assessment:

+Luka Tuononen: 3.
+It was easy to discuss with him and he seemed to be quite knowledgeable and helpful.

+Joonas Saksanen: 2.
+He participated in a call with us but mostly just listened to us talk and didn't actively try to talk with us.

+Me: 3.
+I initiated conversation and sort of took a "leading" role.
+I tried my best to go through the

+NOTE: Only time we did group work was on Wednesday during the Scrum Lab activity.
+Otherwise we did activities independently.
+I thought we had to engage with each other only if we need help especially because a lot of the activities were pretty easy.
+So that's why I was confused.

 ### Challenges Faced:
 Even though I have used git before, it was a bit confusing because previously I've only used it in in PyCharm.
-I also had some difficulty Node especially because I forgot to watch the tutorial video.
-Lastly I'm quite introverted so on Wednesday it was a bit challenging to try to chat with my group.
+I also had some difficulty understanding Node because I forgot to watch the tutorial video.
+Lastly I'm quite introverted so it was a bit challenging to try to chat with my group.

 ### What Went Well and Lessons Learned:

 #### Key learning:

 -An important thing I learned is that it's good to learn how to use AI as a helping tool in development.
+-We need to do work together more in our group.

 #### Online Resources: